Mathnerd314/stroscot/docs/Reference/Syntax.rst

 Variables
 =========

-Identifiers cannot be directly reassigned; you can shadow, which optionally generates a warning, but once an identifier is declared in a scope, that's what that identifier refers to for the duration of the scope.
+Identifiers cannot be directly reassigned; you can shadow, which generates a warning, but once an identifier is declared in a scope, that's what that identifier refers to for the duration of the scope.
 OTOH references behave like mutable variables.

 ::